 6.3 Delegation of Work

 The task assignments for the project team are defined in the project plan and the quality plan.
-If additional task assignments are required, then they will be formally defined using a Work Instruction Form (an example is given at Appendix A/5) issued by the Tran Ba Tien.
+If additional task assignments are required, then they will be assigned during the meetings and formally recorded in the minute meetings.

-The use of these forms is specified in the guideline filed at GG/COMS/MQ.2/1.

 7.0 QUALITY CONTROLS